Lavaeolous/Foundry-PF1-StatBlock-Converter/README.md

 **Change Log**

+2020_06_11:
+*  Fixes to Attack Parsing
+*  Added Support for Ranged Attacks Parsing

 2020_06_10:
 *  First Draft of Melee Attack Parsing done: Weapon and Natural Attacks will be parsed and converted into separate Attacks